 The respective opinion of the leaving employee will be useful to modify employee policy.

 These are not all types of interviews there are many more types of interviews.
 We mentioned above the most important and common types of interviews.

 Interview Techniques for Interviewer

 After discussing the types of interviews above.
-Now we are going to discuss interview techniques for the interviewer.
-There are few basic techniques of the interview which are discussed below:
+Now we are going to discuss the interview techniques of the interviewer.
+There are a few basic techniques of the interview which are discussed below: